FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

 The mixed pairs (COIN variable selection + a model-comparison split point) are the configurations the suite is least able to check, because their failure mode is a *plausible-looking tree*, not an exception.
-T3 closed the crudest version of that gap --- a wholly dead kernel now fails `expect_grew()` --- but a kernel that runs and picks the *wrong* cutpoint still passes every assertion in the file.
-Three measured facts shape what a useful test can look like.
+T3 closed the crudest version of that gap --- a wholly dead kernel now fails `expect_grew()` --- and 5.1--5.3 below close everything else that is checkable without a new fixture.
+Three measured facts shaped what those tests could look like, and (b) is why the whole layer lives in `test-helper_doTrees.R` rather than at the tree level.

 *(a) The splitfun wiring works, but it is an undocumented contract.* `doTrees()` plants its kernel in `cc$splitfun` and relies on partykit reading it back out of the control object.
 A counting wrapper confirms it fires --- 9 kernel calls on a `maxdepth = 2, max_cuts = 8` tree (1 at the root for `z_true`, 8 at node 2 for `noise_1`) on partykit 1.2.29.
-The template's note says "verified against partykit 1.2.28", so this contract has already survived one upgrade unverified.
-It deserves an explicit test.
+The template's note says "verified against partykit 1.2.28", so this contract had already survived one upgrade unverified.
+5.3 is the test that now pins it.

 *(b) The fixture cannot falsify cutpoint choice at the root.* `z_true` is a 2-level factor, so `candidate_partitions()` returns exactly *one* candidate: